 Cats Hate Competition From Other Cats

 Whether battling over food, space, toys or their humans’ attention, cats can become jealous of one another.
 Unfortunately, this jealousy can manifest as aggression and, depending on the situation, misdirected aggression.

 For example: If a house cat feels threatened by an outdoor cat, but can’t attack it, the house cat may redirect his aggression toward another cat inside the house.Continue to 8 of 8 below.

 Cats Hate Loud Noises

 It can be tough, but try to limit your cat’s exposure to loud noises.
-Keep her in a quiet, safe space when guests are over or during bad weather, and avoid playing very loud music or cranking up the volume on the TV.
+Keep it in a quiet, safe space when guests are over or during bad weather and avoid playing very loud music or cranking up the volume on the TV.